smeisler/Meisler_Reading_FBA/README.md

 - Run through Jupyter notebook 1.
 Read the comments in the notebook for notes and directions.

 ## 3) Begin Fixel Based Analysis Pipeline (up until manual QC is required again)
-- Update fields in `config` file to match your needs.
+- Update fields in `fba/config` file to match your needs.
 These paths and softwares are used in FBA analyses.
 - **UPDATE THE VARIABLE `config` IN EACH SBATCH SCRIPT TO THE PATH OF YOUR CONFIG FILE**
 - Read the note above about running FBA jobs scripts, and then run bash scripts 1-5.